joaoperfig/VillagerRecommender/README.md

 1. Install python 3
 2. Clone this repository
 3. Install requirements with the shell command `pip install -r requirements.txt`
-4. To run use the shell command `python main.py`
+4. To run use the shell command `python3 main.py`

 ### Usage: